Skin nontumor

 Board review style question #1

-A 38 year old woman presents with a 2 week history of bilateral red macules on the shins.
-Physical examination reveals pinpoint petechia resembling grains of cayenne pepper on her legs.
-Past medical history is unremarkable.
+A 38 year old woman with an unremarkable medical history presents with a 2 week history of bilateral red macules on the shins.
+Physical examination reveals pinpoint petechiae resembling grains of cayenne pepper on her legs.
 CBC and coagulation studies are within normal limits.
-The biopsy shows a superficial perivascular lymphocytic infiltrate with no luminal wall fibrin.
+Biopsy shows a superficial perivascular lymphocytic infiltrate without luminal wall fibrin deposition.
 Mild epidermal spongiosis, erythrocyte extravasation and siderophages are present.
-What is the most compatible diagnosis is this patient?
+What is the most compatible diagnosis in this patient?

 Board review style answer #1